DIY Paper Fireworks Craft

-I hope you enjoyed all the patriotic craft ideas last week and got plenty of inspiration for the 4th of July!
-I have one last idea for you for my latest 12 Months of Martha project - a festive fireworks centerpiece that you can make in 30 minutes from card stock!
+Introducing my DIY paper fireworks centerpiece!
+You can make this festive 4th of July decor in 30 minutes from card stock.
 I got this idea after playing around with the Martha Stewart fringe cutter tool.
-It fringes a piece of card stock in seconds and when rolled up and glued to a dowel it makes these cool "fireworks" that look great displayed in a vase!
-Read on to see how easy they are to make.
+It fringes a piece of card stock in seconds and when rolled up and glued to a dowel it makes these cool “fireworks” that look great displayed in a vase!
+Don’t have a fringe cutter?
+No problem!
+You can make these just as easily with a ruler and pair of scissors.

 This post contains affiliate links.
 See my full disclosure.